What Happens If I Don't Pay Property Taxes in Arizona

 People who own real property have to pay property taxes.
 The government uses the money that these taxes generate to pay for schools, public services, libraries, roads, parks, and the like.
 Typically, the tax amount is based on a property's assessed value.

 But what happens if you don't pay your property taxes?
 When homeowners don't pay their property taxes, the overdue amount becomes a lien on the property.
 A lien effectively makes the property act as collateral for the debt.
-All states have laws that allow the local government to sell a home through a tax sale process to collect delinquent taxes.
+All states, including Arizona, have laws that allow the local government to sell a home through a tax sale process to collect delinquent taxes.

-So, if you don't pay the real property taxes on your Arizona home, the county treasurer can hold a tax lien sale and you could eventually lose ownership of your property.
+So, if you don't pay the real property taxes on your Arizona home, the county treasurer can hold a tax lien sale, and you could eventually lose ownership of your property.
 But the winning bidder from the sale can't get ownership of your home right away.
-You'll get some time to get caught up on the overdue amounts before this happens.
+You'll get time to catch up on the overdue amounts before this happens.

 In Arizona, tax lien sales are held in February each year.
 (Ariz.
 Rev. Stat. § 42-18112).
 The winning bidder at the sale doesn't get title to the property at that time.
 Instead, the purchaser gets ownership of the tax lien and, along with it, the right to collect the tax debt, plus interest.